RustyStaircase51/Python-Final-TT/reflection.md

 	My save/load system works off of the JSON library.
 It involves saving the lists: all_products, all_vendors, and all_purchase_orders to a dictionary then creating/saving to the JSON file "inventory_data".The JSON file is then loaded in at the start of the program (in the main.py).
 	If I had another week I would go and take the time to organize the files down another level and seperate the "inventory_manager" into 3 sections.
-I would also love to add a bit more errorvalidation, since there are some parts I had to gloss over in order to study for other classes' finals.
+I would also love to add a bit more error validation, since there are some parts I had to gloss over in order to study for other classes' finals.